 It was a stiff (and steep) walk from our house to the school.
 When I first arrived I was pretty soft, but by the end of the summer I was fit.

 There were also plenty of hiking opportunities around town and into the mountains.
 I spent a lot of time walking around on my own -- even in the rain that was so common in the summer of '68.

 The following pictures are of the town.

 The "Schmeid von Kochel" or Smith from Kochel was a local hero.
 According to Wikipedia he was a legendary figure rather than a specific individual.
 (The German version of the article is identical but includes much more information about art featuring this individual.
 This is his memorial in Kochel itself.)

 This was my home away from home during the summer.
-Our room was on the opposite side of the building on the 3rd floor.
+Our room was on the opposite side of the building under the eaves.
 It was a spacious room, but had no heat and it was a cold summer.
 The toilet was across the hall, but we had a sink in the room -- cold water only.
 Brr.

 The owner was a master glazier by profession.